selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - It’s not about intelligence, it’s how you assemble it.
 - Apps are now Intelligence reduction systems so the inorganic (“AI”) can communicate with the organic (“us”)
 - Crisis-mode: Research driven simulation of the crashing waves of universal non-organic intelligence
+- In 2025, humans got to pat the cub; now, in 2026, they’re trying to control the lion.
+- In 2025, we patted the cub.
+In 2026, we’re trying to control the lion.

 ---